Yvette Nicole Brown: Career

 In 2023, Brown voiced KRS, a robotic assistant, and recurring character in My Dad the Bounty Hunter.

 Personal life

 Brown was inducted into Warrensville Heights High School's hall of fame in 2009.
 Brown served on the SAG-AFTRA 2019–2021 National Board.

+In December 2023, Brown announced her engagement to actor Anthony Davis.
+They were married on December 14, 2024, in Los Angeles, California.

 Politics

 Brown endorsed and campaigned for Elizabeth Warren in the 2020 Democratic Party presidential primaries.
-She has been a critic of former U.S. President Donald Trump and then presidential candidate U.S. Senator Bernie Sanders.

 During the 2020 general election, Brown, along with several of her Community castmates, made a campaign video in support of Joe Biden, entitled "Human Beings For Biden."

+In 2022, Brown worked with VoteRiders on a campaign to help educate people about local voter ID requirements so that eligible voters would not be turned away at the polls.